newsuk/times-components/packages/image/README.md

 For web the package is very simple, with the image component serving simple DOM elements.
 There is no concept of a modal for web.

-## On native

-## Android only

-Code for iOs and Android displaying a modal-image has been removed, and now modal-image just renders the web image.

 ## Contributing

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) before contributing to this